|

 Woodlawn was quite the opposite.
 It provided me an absolutely beautiful

-400 acre rural sanctuary and mini-wilderness.
+400 acre rural sanctuary and mini-forest-wilderness.
 It is where I practiced

 painting and nature drawing regularly.
 Among it's wildlife were: fox,